Fix Major Windows 10 Problems By Doing a Repair Installation

-You’ll see a number of prompts as Windows gets ready to reinstall.
+You’ll see several prompts as Windows gets ready to reinstall.
 Watch each screen and read each screen and select any options you wish.
 However, when you get to the last dialog, be alert: It is the most important one.

 This is the dialog that says “Choose what to keep.”
-In this windows it’s important that you select the first option – “Keep personal files, apps, and Windows settings” – as shown in the screenshot below.
+In these windows you must select the first option – “Keep personal files, apps, and Windows settings” – as shown in the screenshot below.
 If you miss don’t do this step, you will lose all your data and your programs.
 So, pay close attention to the “Choose what to keep” dialog.

-Above: In order to repair Windows 10 without losing any data or programs, you must select the first option: “Keep personal files, apps, and Windows settings”.
+Above: To repair Windows 10 without losing any data or programs, you must select the first option: “Keep personal files, apps, and Windows settings”.

 Above – ready to do the repair install.
 Note: This works with Windows 10 Pro or Windows 10 Home.
 You have to use the version that you currently have installed.